-The word Thaqab has an intriguing meaning which refers to ‘the water in the bottom of the valley after the rain’.
-To the west of the Al Thaqab Fort, there is a deep well.
-Villagers used to get their water from this well which is a very precious commodity in the desert.
-So it is believed that the fort was built to guard that well and provide shelter in case of attack.
+The word Thaqab has an intriguing meaning 'the water in the bottom of the valley after the rain'.
+There is a deep well to the west of the Al Thaqab Fort.
+Villagers used to get water from this well, a very precious commodity in the desert.
+So, it is believed that the fort was built to guard that well and provide shelter in case of attack.

 Al Thaqab Fort is located 12 km south of Al Ruwais in the municipality of Madinat ash Shamal in Qatar.
-It is unsure that when exactly the fort was built.
-According to some sources, it was built in the 17th/18th century, however, most agree it dates back to the 19th century.
+It is unsure when exactly the fort was built.
+The fort was built in the early 1800s out of rough coral, limestone, and mud.

 Al Zubara Fort is a famous military fort located outside Doha territory.
-It was built in 1938 by Sheikh Abdullah bin Jassim Al Thani and is located in the deserted town of Zubara, on the northwest coast of the Qatar peninsula, in the Al Shamal municipality, around 105 km from Doha.
+It was built in 1938 by Sheikh Abdullah bin Jassim Al Thani.
+It is located in the deserted town of Zubara, on the northwest coast of the Qatar peninsula, in the Al Shamal municipality, around 105 km from Doha.

 It was originally constructed to serve as a coast guard station and became a police station after the coast guard station was decommissioned.
 The structure consists of three circular towers and a rectangular tower.
 It also has many rooms made up of cement or compressed mud.
 These rooms showcase beautiful artwork and valuable archaeological findings.

-Situated in the suburbs of Doha in the village of Umm Salal Mohammed, Barzan Towers are also known as the Umm Salal Mohammed Fort Towers were built in the late 19th century and renovated in 1910 by Sheikh Mohammed bin Jassim Al Thani.
+Situated in the suburbs of Doha in the village of Umm Salal Mohammed, Barzan Towers also known as the Umm Salal Mohammed Fort Towers, were built in the late 19th century and renovated in 1910 by Sheikh Mohammed bin Jassim Al Thani.

-Zekreet Fort is located close to Dukhan on the west coast of Qatar which was built in the 18th or early 19th century.
+Built in the 18th or early 19th century, Zekreet Fort is located close to Dukhan on the west coast of Qatar.
 The fort has an exceptionally particular design that permits seeing the two distinct periods of development.
 Initially, the fort was built as a simple square without towers in each corner.
 However, during the reconstruction phase, towers were added at the external four corners of the fort.

 Follow us on our social media channels: